kasiawalsh/codecademy-copycat/README.md

 We can do that by adding them as attributes in CopyCat.

-When we tyle , we trigger onChange event which we have defined as an attribute on our input element That called handleChange function which we are accessing through props from our container component
+When we type, we trigger onChange event which we have defined as an attribute on our input element That called handleChange function which we are accessing through props from our container component